lsst-sqre/phalanx/docs/service-guide/create-service.rst

   For user-facing services you will want a scope other than ``exec:admin``.
   See `the Gafaelfawr documentation <https://gafaelfawr.lsst.io/>`__, specifically `protecting a service <https://gafaelfawr.lsst.io/applications.html#protecting-a-service>`__ for more information.
+- If your service exposes Prometheus endpoints, you will want to configure these in the `telegraf service's prometheus_config <https://github.com/lsst-sqre/phalanx/blob/master/services/telegraf/values.yaml#L36>`__.

 Documentation
 -------------